 As we said above in point #4, stags can grown in pots.

-I’ve witnessed stag horn plants thriving in a clay or plastic pots, using pure peat moss as the “soil”, when good drainage is present.
+I’ve witnessed stag horn plants thriving in a clay or plastic pots, using pure peat moss as the “growing medium”, when good drainage is present.
 Repotting is only required when the plant outgrows the pot.

-Moosehorn fern real beauty shines when the plant is grown in a hanging basket or box like those used for orchids, then displayed hanging as a stand alone specimen.
+The real beauty of the staghorn fern shines when the plant is grown in a hanging basket or box like those used for orchids, then displayed hanging as a stand alone specimen.

 The basket or box is usually lined with sphagnum moss and the fern planted directly in the moss.
 Other times sphagnum moss lines the basket and the fern is planted in a well draining rich soil.